Skip to main content

 Thousands of people visit marine parks, buying a ticket to see dolphins and whales perform – but at what cost to the animals?
 Caring about cetaceans means doing what’s right for them, not what’s right for us.

-More than 3,000+ dolphins and whales are held in tanks around the world, purely for the benefit of humans.
-A life in captivity for cetaceans may appear harmless, but the reality is very different.
+Over 3,000 dolphins and whales are held in tanks worldwide for the benefit of humans.
+A life in captivity for cetaceans may appear harmless – the reality is very different.
 Instead of a life in the wild where they live in close-knit family groups, travel great distances, and dive deep into their environment, dolphins and whales are forced to live in tanks a tiny fraction of the size of their natural home range, confronted by barriers in every direction.

-Denied everything that is natural to them, these intelligent, social marine mammals suffer immense physical and psychological distress and damage – endless circling, tooth damage from bar/pool chewing, dorsal fin collapse, anxiety, frustration and depression – ultimately resulting in disease and premature death.
+Denied everything natural to them, these intelligent, social marine mammals endure immense physical and psychological distress and damage – endless circling, tooth damage from bar/pool chewing, dorsal fin collapse, anxiety, frustration and depression – ultimately resulting in disease and premature death.
+This is cruel, and why Marine Connection works tirelessly to end the suffering of dolphins and whales in confinement.

 orca in captivity